Gustav Weindorfer: Waldheim Chalet

 While in the valley Kate and Gustav selected a site for them to build a chalet that would allow tourists to stay in the valley.
 Some hundreds of acres were purchased, and in March 1912, Gustav commenced work on the building he was to call Waldheim, or "home in the forest".
 It was built of King Billy pine, harvested from the adjacent forest.
 By Christmas 1912, stage one was ready for the first visitors, with a living and dining room and two bedrooms.

 Despite early tourists having to walk up to 8 mi to reach Waldheim, it was a success.
 Eventually, a rough track allowed a horse and cart to reach the valley entrance: the government was slow in responding to Weindorfer's repeated requests for a proper road.
 Weindorfer continued to work on his tourism dream, enlarging the chalet, naming features in the valley and clearing and marking tracks to the best spots.

 Death of Kate

 1916 was a year of disaster for Weindorfer.
 His mother died in January; Kate who had been ill for some time died in April.
 One of his brothers died in June and then his father in October.
 In 1917, he sold the farm at Kindred and became a full-time resident at Waldheim.
 His unhappiness and isolation were enhanced due to World War I and his Austrian heritage.
 Gustav had become an Australian citizen before his marriage, but despite this, some local groups ostracised him and people spread the foolish rumour that he was a spy.

+In 2024 Kate Weindorfers remains were exhumed from her burial site at The Don, near Devonport and interred with her husband Gustav at Cradle Valley near their forest home Waldheim in early 2026 there was a gathering of the relatives of Kate and their friends to celebrate the reinternment.